cy6erskunk/q-n-a/docs/Technical_rules.md

 The Second Group of offences t.166

-The Third Group of offences t.167-168 FIE
+The Third Group of offences t.167-168

-4

-November 2023

 The Fourth Group of offences t.169

 Schedule of offences and penalties t.170

-Chapter 5.
+### Chapter 5.
 PROCEDURE

 Basic principle t.171